-- Log scale toggle applies logarithm on a selected axis, for example to have a better evaluation of the elimination part. - Tick values "Auto" applies automatic axis ticks if the toggle is enabled or with a custom step if the toggle is disabled. - Label is an editable text displayed on each axis. - Custom limits, when enabled, allows to choose the axis limits manually.
+- Log scale toggle applies logarithm on a selected axis, for example to have a better evaluation of the elimination part. - Nominal time option allows the nominal time to be displayed as time axis.
+This option is only available if nominal time has been tagged as such in the dataset (available in version 2024 and higher) - Regressor option allows the values of the regressors tagged in the dataset to be displayed as x-axis (available in version 2024 and higher) - Tick values "Auto" applies automatic axis ticks if the toggle is enabled or with a custom step if the toggle is disabled. - Label is an editable text displayed on each axis. - Custom limits, when enabled, allows to choose the axis limits manually.
 They are applied to all subplots obtained by splitting by covariates.